enkidevs/curriculum/spreadsheets/introduction/basics-of-excel/cells.md

 Cells are essentially storage units that can contain numbers, text, formulas, dates and more.

-There are 4 types of cells in Excel:
+There are four types of cells:
 1. Numbers (Formulas, Dates and Times)
 2. Strings
 3. Boolean